 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Samyang 20mm F1.8 weighs 497g, which means it is 168g (25%) lighter than the Sigma 24mm F1.4 DG HSM A which has a weight of 665g.

 Lens Mounts